nabSwin99/WingsOnWheels/README.md

 7. Open Visual Studio to view source code.

 *Note: All the libraries and dependencies will be pulled along with the code source, so you may not need to install them seperately.
+Below are instrustions just in case if the dependencies didn't work properly.

+Dependencies Instructions:
+1. create a "requirements.txt" file and include all the below text for dependencies:

+	Django>=3.2,<4.0

+	osmnx>=1.1

+	networkx>=2.5

+	folium>=0.12.1

+	geopy>=2.2.0

+2. After that run the command "pip install -r requirements.txt" on the terminal of the current project directory.

 ## Step 2: Connect project with database.